-ENSO QUICK LOOK August 16, 2007 A monthly summary of the status of El Niño, La Niña and the Southern Oscillation, or "ENSO"
+ENSO QUICK LOOK September 19, 2007 A monthly summary of the status of El Niño, La Niña and the Southern Oscillation, or "ENSO"

-As of mid-August the gradual cooling trend suggestive of La Niña development continues.
 Current equatorial sea surface temperatures (SSTs) are below average in most of the eastern tropical Pacific, particularly in the eastern one-third of the basin.
-Based on the latest observations and forecasts, there is a 60 percent probability of developing La Niña conditions over the coming season.
+If these conditions were to persist, they would be classified as La Niña.
+Based on the latest observations and forecasts, there is a 65 percent probability of maintaining La Niña conditions over the coming season.